History of the Toronto Maple Leafs: Toronto St. Patricks (1919–1927)

 Team photo of the 1922 Toronto St. Patricks championship team.

 The 1921–22 NHL season led to the St. Pat's only Stanley Cup win.
 The team finished second to the Ottawa Senators, but caught fire in the playoffs.
 The St. Pats defeated the Senators in a two-game total goals series 5–4.
-The team then traveled to Vancouver to take on the Millionaires, winning the series 3–2 and the Cup. (see 1922 Stanley Cup Finals).
-The team was led by Babe Dye who scored 11 goals in the 7 playoff games, and John Ross Roach who had two shutouts.
+The team then traveled to Vancouver to take on the Millionaires, winning the series 3–2 and the Cup. (see 1922 Stanley Cup Final).
+The team was led by Babe Dye who scored 11 goals in the seven playoff games, and John Ross Roach who had two shutouts.

 In 1924 Jack Bickell invested $25,000 in the St. Pats as a favour to his friend Querrie, who needed to financially reorganize his hockey team.

 The next two seasons the St. Pats did not make the playoffs, but qualified second in 1924–25, which had expanded the number of qualifiers to three as the Maroons and Bruins joined as expansion franchises.
 This meant a playoff with the Canadiens with the winner to play the Hamilton Tigers, the regular season champion.
 The St. Pats were defeated in what turned out to be the league finals as the Tigers were suspended.
 The next two seasons the St. Pats did not make the playoffs.

 During the mid-1920s, the St. Pats allowed other teams to use the Mutual Street Arena in the early and late months of the season, when it was usually too warm for proper ice.
 The Arena was the only facility east of Manitoba with artificial ice.